 WHY SOME TREES NEED TO BE REMOVED

 Fast-growing, tall trees (such as poplars, elms, willows and silver maples) located near or directly under primary wires can cause repeated outages.
 These trees have to be removed for safety and reliability purposes.

 HOW MUCH CLEARANCE IS NEEDED

 Trimming seeks to obtain a minimum of three to six years of clearance.
 How much clearance is needed depends on the voltage of the wires.
 With high voltage wires, recommended clearance from the tree to power lines is ten feet on all sides.
 For secondary and service wires, which are lower voltage, the recommended clearance from the tree to power lines is four feet.

 Know What and Where You’re Planting

 When making landscaping decisions, it’s important to consider the climate, type of care, appearance, location, and overall size (mature height) of trees and shrubs before planting – especially when planting near power lines.

-Do you have a concern about a potential overhead power line hazard near your property?
+Do you have a concern about trees near overhead power lines near your property?
 Report your concern by completing the form below.